 We continue to develop new products and investment vehicles that will be available later in the year or in 2012.
-The addition of these products and the acquisition of the Global Companies has required, and will require, us to make investments in technology, infrastructure and resources in order to continue to be able to provide effective and efficient service to our clients and to the Funds, Managed Accounts and Managed Companies that we manage and to realize the synergies that we expect from the acquisition of the Global Companies.
+The addition of these products and the acquisition of the Global Companies has required, and will require, us to make investments in technology, infrastructure and resources in order to continue to be able to provide effective and efficient service to our clients and to the Funds, Managed Accounts and Managed Companies that we manage.